assafseif/Backend-FinalYearProject/README.md

 3- On the **.env** file be sure to put your own email and credentials because using this email node will send the ip verification, email verification ,reset password ...

-4-Use the following to start serve (YOU are not required to install packages here !)
+4-Use the following command to start the server (YOU are not required to install packages here !)

 ```bash
 npm start